Welcome to the High School Equivalency Program (HEP) website!

 (Para traducir esta pagina a español, oprima el simbolo del Globo/Planeta) en el menu principal)

-Due to the health emergency caused by the COVID 19 (Coronavirus), beginning March 25, 2020 and until further notice, our classes, counseling, tutoring and offices will be switching to online and phone (when possible).
-You can access your class or tutoring online via your phone or personal computer beginning March 25, 2020 at the same time your class/tutorial meets.
+Due to the health emergency caused by the COVID 19 (Coronavirus), our classes, counseling, tutoring and offices will be switching to online and phone (when possible).
+You can access your class or tutoring online via your phone or personal computer the same time your class/tutorial meets.
 The link will be available HERE.
 Your Instructors will also be sending you a link to your phone via text message.
 If you do not have access to internet service, we will also include a phone number you can call to participate in class as well as materials you can utilize to study at home.
 For counseling appointments, your HEP counselor will send you an email/text with the link to your online/phone appointment.
-To schedule appointments or for questions, please email/text us at firstname.lastname@example.org or email@example.com.
+To schedule appointments or for questions, please email/text us at email@example.com or firstname.lastname@example.org.

 Welcome to the webpage for the High School Equivalency Program at Hartnell College